evgfilim1/userbot/README.md

 • rndmsg — Sends a random message from the chat

 Colors:
-• color <color-spec> — Sends a specified color sample
+• color <color_spec> — Sends a specified color sample
 • usercolor <reply|id> — Sends a color sample of user's color as shown in clients

 Content converters: